[Last updated December 16, 2024]

 Real estate documents you need for tax season

-After selling a home, there are several important documents that seniors should retain for tax season.
+After selling a home, seniors should retain several important documents for tax season.
 These include the closing statement (also known as the HUD-1 or settlement sheet), which provides a detailed account of the transaction.
 This document is vital for determining the basis of the home, which is needed to calculate the gain or loss on the sale.

 Other important documents include records of home improvements and any expenses related to the sale, such as real estate agent commissions and legal fees.
 These can potentially reduce the taxable gain by increasing the home’s basis or reducing the selling price.
 Seniors should hand these documents over to their tax professional, who will use them to ensure an accurate and beneficial tax return.